By Susan Tucker, December 2011 (Updated December 2021)

 First off, when considering your online marketing strategy, your website MUST come first.
 Think of it as sort of a “base camp” that you will connect to/from any number of external points.
-Your website is property owned by you, whereas social media pages are owned by someone else.
-Look at social media sites as simply a vehicle to get your message out there and drive traffic back to what you have control over.
-Still, getting “social” is an important component to any marketing plan.
+Your website is property owned by you, whereas social media pages are the property of someone else.
+Look at social media sites as merely a vehicle to get your message out there and drive traffic back to what you have control over.
+Still, getting “social” is an important component of any marketing plan.

 Where do you start when deciding what sites to include in your marketing strategy?

 Here is my list.
-You don’t have to do them all.
+You don’t have to have a presence on every channel.
 Decide which ones (2 or more) will most benefit your business and go from there.

 Lucky for you, starting a business page – and tapping into the power of Facebook – is pretty easy.
 Once your page is created, users ‘like’ it (opt-in to get your posts) and your news will be posted to their ‘wall.’

-The Facebook interface makes it easy for your fans to ‘like’ or share your posts and when they do, their friends (the average user has 130 friends) will see this activity, therefore putting your brand in front of an audience you may not normally have access to.
+The Facebook interface makes it easy for your fans to ‘like’ or share your posts and when they do, their friends (the average user has 130 friends) will see this activity, therefore putting your brand in front of an audience you may not normally be able to access.